Marking Assessments in the Dropbox

-2. Alternatively, click the Next Student icon which is located at the top right-hand side of the screen, in order to display the next student assignment within the Assessment Dropbox folder.
+2. Alternatively, click the Next Student icon, which is located at the top right-hand side of the screen, to display the next student assignment within the Assessment Dropbox folder.

-In order to prevent students from viewing feedback prematurely, Save Draft for each submission.
-When ready, Bulk Publishing Feedback in VU Collaborate for all students allows them to view their feedback, as well as for the grade values to be sent to the Gradebook.
+To prevent students from viewing feedback prematurely, Save Draft for each submission.
+Then, when ready, Bulk Publishing Feedback in VU Collaborate for all students allows them to view their feedback and the grade values to be sent to the Gradebook.

-1. VU Collaborate allows assessment dropboxes to be set up for paper submissions or observed in person as well as the usual file and text submissions.
+1. VU Collaborate allows assessment dropboxes to be set up for On paper submissions or Observed in-person submissions.

-2. For evaluating these types of assessments the steps are similar to those described above.
+2. For evaluating Text Submission Dropboxes, the steps are similar to those described above.

-- Initially, select the assessment folder you would like to evaluate by clicking on the title of the assessment in the dropbox folder.
+- Initially, select the assessment folder you would like to evaluate by clicking on the assessment title in the dropbox folder.

-- On the Folder Submissions page, click the name of the student you wish to leave feedback for or click the Evaluate Submission button.
+- On the Folder Submissions page, click the student's name you wish to leave feedback for or click the Evaluate Submission button.

 3. The same methods as above can be used for providing feedback (Example: rubrics, score, written feedback, or attached file).

-4. Once you have entered the desired feedback for the submission you can either Publish or Save Draft. ( See Step Five).
+5. Once you have entered the desired feedback for the submission, you can either Publish or Save Draft. ( See Step Four ).

 Contact ITS Service Desk on (03) 9919 2777 or via self-service http://servicedesk.vu.edu.au for further technical support.